Dre Campbell Farm

 2. Address Leaks and Moisture Issues Around Your Property

-Check for any cracks or holes leading into the structure, and seal them.
+Check for any cracks or holes leading into the structure and seal them.
 Fix leaky pipes or faucets, and install vapor barriers.
-Also, improve ventilation and insulation where needed.
+Also, ventilation and insulation should be improved where needed.

 3. Diatomaceous Earth